Takashi's Japanese Dictionary

 Reading: bou

-棒 stands for “棒読み” (bou yomi), meaning “to read aloud a script in a monotone and emotionless voice”, just like how a student is forced to read a textbook without understanding it at all.
+棒 stands for “棒読み” (bou yomi), meaning “to read aloud a script in a monotone and emotionless voice”, just like a student who is forced to read a textbook without understanding it at all.
 Therefore, when (棒) is put at the end of a sentence, that suggests that it is not what the person really thinks, and is often used to make a sarcastic statement.

 Example